Board Members

 Professional Associations

-UKBHC exists to support the work of the three professional chaplaincy bodies in the UK and the Scottish Proferssional Leadership Group for Spiritual Care (SPLG).
+UKBHC exists to support the work of the four professional chaplaincy bodies in the UK, the Scottish Professional Leadership Group for Spiritual Care (SPLG), and the Welsh Chaplaincy Forum (WCF).

-The board was formed through a Memorandum of Understanding which gave the Board powers to pursue the objects contained in its constitution and in particular to work towards professional registration of Healthcare Chaplaincy.
+The board was formed through a Memorandum of Understanding which gave the Board powers to pursue the objects contained in its Standing Orders and in particular to work towards professional registration of Healthcare Chaplaincy.
 The four professional bodies are as follows:

 • Assess and address complex spiritual and religious needs